Boran/docker-drupal/README.md

 - Install drupal+DB via a standard or custom profile
 - Most drupal install settings are environment settings when creating a container from the image.
 See below.

+# Installation
+Well, install docker if you dont have it yet (see the bottom), then just use it.

+# Usage

-# Create a running container
+## Create a running container

 Simplest form, start a D7 container:
 > docker run -td boran/drupal